killeik/lipstick/README.md

 # Console Colour Scheme Synchroniser (C2S2)

 ## 🚧 Work in progress, please do not use yet.

-Console Colour Scheme Synchroniser (C2S2) is a configurable mechanism for synchronising the themes of command-line applications with GNOME system colour scheme changes.
+Console Colour Scheme Synchroniser (c2s2) makes command-line applications follow your light/dark mode settings on GNOME.

+It is configurable and extensible.

 [Learn more.](https://ar.al/2022/08/03/the-most-important-lesson-in-design/)